 When a person uses powerful pain medication like opioid drugs, even under a legal prescription, the person can become addicted.
 After that point, even if the doctor takes away the prescription, the person may suffer from addiction symptoms and engage in drug-seeking behavior.
 This, in turn, may lead to them seeking the drugs illegally through pill mills or on the street.
-Furthermore, lack of access from having the prescription discontinued may cause them to move toward illegal narcotics like heroin.
+Furthermore, the lack of access from having the prescription discontinued may cause them to move toward illegal narcotics like heroin.

 The desperation of these individuals to satisfy their addiction has led to an increase in criminal activity, as well as the cost of public health services.
 Opioid abuse lawsuits filed against manufacturers claim that the pharmaceutical companies knowingly hid evidence regarding the danger of opioids, ignoring the highly-addictive nature of these drugs.
 Some even accusing corporations of establishing fake third-party advocacy campaigns to endorse their advertising of these drugs.